LaGuardia Airport: LaGuardia Airport

 The April 1957 Official Airline Guide shows 283 weekday fixed-wing departures from LaGuardia: 126 American, 49 Eastern, 33 Northeast, 31 TWA, 29 Capital, and 15 United.
 American's flights included 26 nonstops to Boston and 27 to Washington National (mostly Convair 240s).
 Jet flights (United 727s to Cleveland and Chicago) started on June 1, 1964.

+In 1975 a bomb detonated at the airport's baggage claim area, killing 11 people and injuring 74.
+The culprit was never determined.

 LaGuardia Airport as seen from a taxiway in 2010: Note both the new and old control towers.

 Although LaGuardia was a large airport for the era in which it was built, it soon became too small.
 Starting in 1968, general-aviation aircraft were charged heavy fees to operate from LaGuardia during peak hours, driving many LGA operators to airports such as Teterboro Airport in Teterboro, New Jersey.
 The increase in traffic at LaGuardia and safety concerns prompted the closure of nearby Flushing Airport in 1984.
 Also in 1984, to further combat overcrowding at LGA, the Port Authority instituted a Sunday-thru-Friday "perimeter rule" banning nonstop flights from LaGuardia to cities more than 1500 mi away; at the time, Denver was the only such city with nonstop flights, and it became the only exception to the rule.
 (In 1986, Western Airlines hoped to fly 737-300s nonstop to Salt Lake City, and unsuccessfully challenged the rule in federal court.)
 Later, the Port Authority also moved to connect JFK and Newark Airport to regional rail networks with the AirTrain Newark and AirTrain JFK, in an attempt to make these more distant airports competitive with LaGuardia.
 In addition to these local regulations, the Federal Aviation Administration also limited the number of flights and types of aircraft that could operate at LaGuardia.

 LaGuardia's traffic continued to grow.
 By 2000, the airport routinely experienced overcrowding delays, many more than an hour long.
 That year, Congress passed legislation to revoke the federal traffic limits on LaGuardia by 2007.
 The reduced demand for air travel following the September 11, 2001, terrorist attacks on New York City quickly slowed LaGuardia's traffic growth, helping to mitigate the airport's delays.
 Ongoing Port Authority investments to renovate the Central Terminal Building and improve the airfield layout have also made the airport's operations more efficient in recent years.